Nicolas-Bieszczad/Object_segmentation/README.md

 ![Metric curves for random search hyperparameter tuning](Images/Randomsearch_metrics2.png)

-*Figure: Loss and metric curves for the different hyperparameter configurations tested during the random search optimization of the YOLOv11-seg model.*
+*Figure 1 : Loss and metric curves for the different hyperparameter configurations tested during the random search optimization of the YOLOv11-seg model.*

 The hyperparameter configuration consisting of a batch size of 32, a learning rate of 0.0001, a weight decay of 0.0001, and the Adam optimizer yielded the best overall segmentation performance.
 This setup consistently achieved the highest or near-highest results in both `metrics/mAP50 (M)` and `metrics/mAP50-95 (M)`, indicating strong mask quality across a range of IoU thresholds.
 In addition to its superior performance on these metrics, the corresponding training and validation loss curves exhibit coherent and stable behavior.
 The segmentation loss (`val/seg_loss`) decreases progressively and smoothly over the course of training.
 Importantly, the training and validation loss curves follow similar trends, which suggests a consistent learning process and a low risk of overfitting.
 Other loss components, such as `val/cls_loss`, `val/dfl_loss`, also remain low and stable throughout training.
 While the precision achieved by this configuration is among the highest across all runs, the recall is comparatively lower, although still within the top-performing configurations.
 This indicates that the model is accurate when it makes predictions but may miss a portion of the relevant instances.